Gaurav0/Universal-LPC-Spritesheet-Character-Generator/README.md

 ### Run

-To run this project, just clone the repo and open `index.html` in your browser of choice.
+Traditionally, you could run this project, by opening `index.html` in your browser of choice.
+However, today's browsers have some security restrictions that do make this somewhat impractical.
+You will likely have to change your browser's settings to enable it to open a file url this way.
+You may instead wish to use a web server locally for development.
+Some recommendations:
+- IIS (Windows only)
+- Python (py -m http.server <port>)
+- nginx
+- npx serve

 ### Examples
 ![example](/readme-images/example.png)